 Early on in a hopeful parent’s domestic adoption journey, they’ll be presented with options for which types of adoption they’re most comfortable with.
-Though some form of open adoption is generally the prevailing choice that hopeful families make, for a variety of reasons, closed adoption can be a viable option.
-It all depends on what an adoptive family is looking for.
+Most families choose some form of open adoption, but a closed adoption can be a viable option for some families depending on the circumstances

 Whereas there are many different types of open adoption, all of which revolve around some form of contact or communication with the birth family, a closed adoption is one where information is kept confidential from the adoptive family.
 In a closed adoption, there is no communication between the birthmother and adoptive parents, nor is information shared that could reveal details about the birth family’s whereabouts, background, or identity.
 This is why closed adoptions are sometimes called “confidential adoptions.”